 Canterbury District Citizens Advice Bureau has offices in Canterbury and Herne Bay.
-We also offer two outreach sessions per week in Whitstable.
+We also offer an outreach service in Whitstable.

 Drop in sessions are held at Canterbury and Herne Bay where short assessment interviews are given.
 If needed, follow up appointments with a generalist adviser are made.

 The District also offers a telephone advice line.
 Assessment and full interviews at our outreaches are by appointment, arranged via our Herne Bay office.